ArnaudHalvick/e-commerce-mern-stack-improved/admin/src/components/productEditModal/README.md

 The ProductEditModal is a comprehensive, reusable modal component for creating and editing product information in the admin dashboard.
 It provides a complete form interface for all product data, including basic information, pricing, categorization, and image management.

+## Refactoring Journey

+This component began as a monolithic implementation with a single JSX file (ProductEditModal.jsx) and a single CSS file (ProductEditModal.css).
+Through extensive refactoring, it has been transformed into a modular, maintainable architecture with:

+- Clear separation of concerns
+- Component decomposition
+- Extracted business logic into custom hooks
+- Centralized styling
+- Improved readability and maintainability

 ## Features

 - **Complete Product Form**: Edit all product attributes including: